-You can put time to good use for early detection and prevention.
+You can put your time to good use for early detection and prevention.
 Invest five minutes for healthy bowels and take the FIT test to detect bowel cancer early on.

 Want to learn more about your bowel cancer risk and how you can influence it positively?
-Click here for further information.

 The immunological faecal occult blood test (FIT) is a reliable, early-detection method for bowel cancer and its preliminary stages.
 A possible sign of bowel cancer can be intestinal bleeding, and the FIT test identifies even the smallest amounts of blood in stool.
 If the findings are positive, further diagnostic actions can be undertaken at an early stage.

 Various studies have shown that the detection rate for the FIT test compares very well with colonoscopy.
 Our test and associated screening programme are already being used in several European national and regional bowel cancer prevention programmes.

 Once you receive your FIT test (SENTiFIT pierceTube), stool sampling is easy and stress-free, and you can perform it comfortably at home.
 The sample is then analysed in a laboratory after you return it.
 You are informed about your test results soon afterwards.

 The early-detection cancer directives differ slightly from country to county around Europe.
 Some countries organise screening programmes on a national or regional level, and the eligible population is invited formally.
 In other European countries, screening is still opportunistic and offered by accredited GPs and paid by statutory health insurance schemes.

 There are three common tests, although this may differ slightly from country to country:

 The FIT test is part of the Faecal Occult Blood test group and therefore non-invasive.
 Please ask your doctor whether you are eligible to perform the FIT test.
 Your doctor will be happy to inform you and advise you.